 Micronutrient Assessment

-Endothelial dysfunction is when the endothelium, the thin layer of cells lining the blood vessels, loses its normal function.
+Endothelial function changes occur when the endothelium, the thin layer of cells lining the blood vessels, loses its normal function.
 It is characterized by dysregulated blood vessel tone, fluid imbalance, and vascular inflammation.
 Because of this, it is closely related to hypertension.
-Nutrient deficiencies, particularly magnesium, vitamin D, omega-3 fatty acids, antioxidants, folate, and vitamin B12, can contribute to endothelial dysfunction and arterial inflammation.
+Nutrient deficiencies, particularly magnesium, vitamin D, omega-3 fatty acids, antioxidants, folate, and vitamin B12, can contribute to endothelial function changes and arterial inflammation.

 Screen for nutrient deficiencies with one of the following micronutrient panels: